 Competing and Altered Gospels

 Some groups and sect leaders attempted to provide a competing view of Jesus, claiming their view either included facts omitted in an earlier gospel, or excluded what they believed to be incorrect about an earlier gospel.
 These texts were often attacked by the Early Church Fathers as heretical, and most of these documents have been lost over the centuries.
 What little we do know about them is what was described by the Church Fathers.
+Given the religious climate of the cultures surrounding the Mediterranean in the first four centuries, this collection of non-canonical literature is precisely what we would expect if the New Testament Gospels are true.
+Click To Tweet

 Given the religious climate of the cultures surrounding the Mediterranean in the first four centuries, this collection of non-canonical literature is precisely what we would expect if the New Testament Gospels are true.
 Dozens of documents were written about Jesus by groups who wanted to harness this incredible moment in history.
 The non-canonical gospels, although they appear too late in history to have been written by eyewitnesses, exhibit the kind of legendary response we ought to expect if Jesus actually lived, worked miracles and rose from the dead.